shashankms9/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure_07.md

     ![The WGVNet1 Virtual Network Peerings blade is shown.
 The add button is highlighted.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image92.png "Virtual network blade")

 3. Set the following configuration for the new peering.
-Select **OK** to create the peering.
+Select **Add** to create the peering.

     - Peering Name (WGVNet1 to WGVNet2): **VNETPeering_WGVNet1-WGVNet2**